mderrien29/rovaniemi/README.md

 - Pick one song for each category (fixed)
 - Only Youtube supported ?

-## Sound Battles v2
+## Sound Battles v2 (TODO)

 - Sign-in
 - ADC Battles
 - ADC categories
-- Battle Owner can only his own picks, until he presses a button to do the reveal
+- Battle Owner can do his own picks, until he presses a button to do the reveal

 ## low prio ?
 - Configure nb of songs per category
 - Spotify ?
-Apple Music ? dunno, clips are cool
+Apple Music ? dunno, yt is cool